How To Create Effective Lead Generation Quizzes (+Examples)

 Your quiz needs to help your new lead.
 Even if they’re initially attracted via humor or entertainment, you need to provide value because your end goal is to turn them into a customer.
 This is the core difference between the quizzes you see on Buzzfeed and those we’re creating here.

-Those on Buzzfeed and that pop up on your Facebook feed’s sole focus is to gather attention and clicks.
+Those on Buzzfeed are designed to gather attention and clicks.

 You want your lead generation quizzes to be fun, but not at the expense of relevance and value.

-This is why it’s important to get clear on what your objective is (ie: to qualify and/or segment leads) and to also understand what topic will best serve your audience.
+This is why it’s important to get clear on what your objective is and to also understand what topic will best serve your audience.

 Once you know this, you can ensure your questions serve both them and you.